 Intense Pulsed Light (IPL)

-PhotoFacial Rejuvenation using Intense Pulsed Light (IPL) can improve a variety of benign skin conditions such as redness, flushing, brown spots, sun-damage, large pores, and rosacea.
-It offers a safe, non-invasive solution that can be tailored to your individual condition and skin type, providing impressive results with no down time.
+PhotoFacial Rejuvenation using Intense Pulsed Light can improve a variety of benign skin conditions such as redness, flushing, brown spots, sun damage, large pores, and rosacea.
+It offers a safe, non-invasive solution that can be tailored to your individual condition and skin type, providing impressive results with no downtime.
 This procedure can also be used effectively on the face, neck, chest, arms, shoulders, upper back, and hands.

-- Avoid actively tanning prior and during your IPL and exfoliation sessions.
-It is absolutely necessary that the area to be treated be protected with a sunscreen that blocks both UVA and UVB rays.
+- Avoid actively tanning prior to and during your IPL and exfoliation sessions.
+It is absolutely necessary that the area to be treated is protected with a sunscreen that blocks both UVA and UVB rays.
 You must not have a tan at the time of treatment